Back to Blog

 Don't Become the Next Victim

-- ✅ Batch processing - clean 100s at once
+• ✅ Batch processing - clean hundreds of photos at once

 Note: Names and some details have been changed to protect victims' privacy, but all stories are based on real EXIF data breaches reported to privacy advocates and law enforcement.